length

 - Enjoy a sip of wine at the famous wine fountain of Irache

-- History, vibrant basque culture, nightlife in Pamplona
+- Soak up the history and vibrant basque culture in Pamplona

 Camino de Santiago